-Through Canada's COVID-19 Economic Response Plan (the Plan), the government has committed over \$345 billion - 15.7 per cent of 2020 GDP - since March 2020 to support Canadians through the pandemic, with major investments in health care, procuring vaccines and personal protective equipment, in income support and responding to businesses' urgent needs.
+Through Canada's COVID-19 Economic Response Plan (the Plan), the government has committed \$350 billion - 15.9 per cent of 2020 GDP - since March 2020 to support Canadians through the pandemic, with major investments in health care, procuring vaccines and personal protective equipment, in income support and responding to businesses' urgent needs.

-Between April 1 and August 6, 2020, the Department of Finance provided of total of 10 reports to the Standing Committee on Finance (FINA), detailing actions undertaken by the government pursuant to emergency legislation enacted at the time to guarantee the rapid implementation and administration of these measures in the context of the pandemic, and other actions under the Response Plan.
+Between April 1 and August 6, 2020, the Department of Finance provided a total of 10 reports to the Standing Committee on Finance (FINA), detailing actions undertaken by the government pursuant to emergency legislation enacted at the time to guarantee the rapid implementation and administration of these measures in the context of the pandemic, and other actions under the Response Plan.
 Since then, the Government has also provided updates on the Plan in the Economic and Fiscal Snapshot 2020 (July 8, 2020), the Fall Economic Statement 2020 (November 30, 2020) and Budget 2021 (April 19, 2021).

-The following overview is based on Table A1.15 of Budget 2021, with additional details on program availability and spending/results to date (where available).
+The following overview is based on Table A1.15 of Budget 2021, and Supplementary Estimates (A), 2021-22, tabled on May 27, 2021, with additional details on program availability and spending/results to date (where available).